pbquandt/Airlines_Delays_Analysis/README.md

 # Airlines Delays Analysis

 <img src="../Airlines_Delays_Analysis/readme_img/hero_image.jpg" alt="files structure in 'data/raw' directory" width="800"/>

 ## Introduction

 **Airlines Delays Analysis** is a full-stack data exploration and analysis project focused on flight delays in U.S. airports during 2019 and the first few months of 2023.
 It investigates various factors such as seasonality, weather conditions, and aircraft age.
-Beyond analysis, the project encompasses three main data-related fields:
+The project encompasses three main data-related fields:

 1. **Data Engineering**: